Dart-Code/Website/_docs/settings.md

 - `external` - Open DevTools externally in its own browser window.

 ## dart.devToolsPort
-The port number to be used for the Dart DevTools.
+The port number to be used for the Dart DevTools (requires restart).

 ## dart.devToolsReuseWindows
 **Default:** `true`.